The Lawfare Podcast: YouTube Influencers and the Chinese Government

 Paul Mozur is a New York Times correspondent focused on technology and geopolitics in Asia.

-Darren Linvill is an associate professor in the department of Communication at Clemson University and lead researcher in the Clemson University Media Forensics Hub.
-He studies state sponsored disinformation on social media, focusing on the work of the Russian Internet Research Agency.
+Darren Linvill is a Professor in the Department of Communication at Clemson University and co-director of the Clemson University Media Forensics Hub.
+He studies the tactics, strategies, and impacts of foreign malign influence.

 Subscribe to Lawfare